iansan5653/iansan5653/README.md

 I graduated from the University of South Florida in 2020 with a degree in mechanical engineering, where I spent most of my time [building rockets](https://instagram.com/usfsoar) 🚀.

 ⛵ In my free time I sail/work (mostly work 😄) on my 40-year-old sailboat here in St. Petersburg, FL ☀️.
+Occasionally I do [photography 📷](https://instagram.com/iansan5653) and [make cocktails 🍸](https://instagram.com/fiddle.leaf.cocktails).

 ---